Purchases made through links earn us a small commission, at no extra cost to you.

 Reading on further I came to this: “You also will visit one of the most interesting burial grounds in the world- the Sedlec Ossuary.”

 Immediately my interest piqued.
 Maybe it’s a little weird, but I sometimes like to explore cemeteries when I travel.
 Even go on organized tours of them, like we did in New Orleans.
-I’ve visited burial grounds in Athens, Hallstatt and Salzburg, to name a few.
-While each of these were unique in their own way, they could not even compare to unusualness of the Sedlec Ossuary.
+I’ve visited burial grounds in Athens, Hallstatt, Salzburg, Koyasan (Japan), and Buenos Aires, to name a few.
+While each of these were unique in their own way, they could not even compare to unusualness of the Sedlec Ossuary Bone Church.

 The most striking piece in the church is a huge chandelier made entirely from bones.
 At least one of every type of human bone was used to create its haunting design.

 In 1278, the King of Bohemia sent Henry, the abbot of the Cistercian Monastery to Jerusalem.
-While there, Henry had gathered some dirt from Golgotha.
-When he returned to Sedlec, he scattered the dirt over the abbey cemetery.
+While there, Henry had gathered some dirt from Golgotha, which according to the Gospels, was the hill where Jesus was crucified.
+Upon returning to Sedlec, he scattered the dirt over the abbey cemetery.
 Word soon spread and Sedlec quickly became a very desirable place to be buried.

 After the Plague and Hussite Wars, thousands of people were buried here, leading to the cemetery being enlarged.
-Around 1400, a Gothic church was built in the middle of the cemetery.
-The lower chapel was to be used as an ossuary for the mass graves unearthed during construction and those that were demolished to make room for new burials.
+Around 1400, numerous graves were dug up to make way for a Gothic church being built in the middle of the cemetery.
+In this new church, the lower chapel would be used as an ossuary for the mass graves unearthed during construction and those that were demolished to make room for new burials.

 The bones remained in the lower chapel until 1870 when the noble Schwarzenberg family arranged for the heaps of bones to be put in order.
 A woodcarver by the name of Frantisek Rint was appointed the job and his macabre creation is what we see today.